Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Introduction

-As a result of Theorem \ref{THM sigma k algebra}, we obtain another connection between cluster theory and higher dimensional homological algebra.
-Moreover, it provides rich source of d-representation finite d-hereditary algebras.
-We describe the quiver of $\End_{\Gamma^k}(\cQ)$ in Section \ref{section endomorphism algebras of gamma}.
+As a consequence of Theorem~\ref{THM sigma k algebra}, we obtain another connection between cluster theory and higher dimensional homological algebra.
+In particular, it provides a rich source of $d$-representation finite and $d$-hereditary algebras.
+We describe the quiver of $\End_{\Gamma^k}(\cQ)$ in Section~\ref{section endomorphism algebras of gamma}.